Fuel efficiency conversion inputs

 Worked Examples:

-US listing to metric consumption:
+US listing to metric consumption

-Metric consumption to US MPG:
+Metric rental sheet to US MPG

-Warning before handoff:
+Warning before sharing

 FAQ: